nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-architecture.md

 </SOAP-ENV:Envelope>
 ```

 For monitoring queries this is not enough.
 In a clustered security server configuration, one service can be served from multiple security servers.
 When X-Road routes the message, it picks one candidate based on which one answers the quickest.
-When executing monitoring queries, we need to be able to fetch monitoring data frin a specific security server in a cluster.
-To make this possible, a new element `securityServer` has been added.
-Using this element, called identifies which security server should respond with the monitoring data (`servercode` = `fdev-ss1.i.palveluvayla.com`).
+When executing monitoring queries, we need to be able to fetch monitoring data from a specific security server in a cluster.
+To make this possible the Security server targeting extension for the X-Road message protocol \[[PR-TARGETSS](#refsanchor)\] is used, which adds a new SOAP header element `securityServer`.
+Using this element, the caller identifies which security server should respond with the monitoring data (`servercode` = `fdev-ss1.i.palveluvayla.com`).
 To execute a query, we call service `getSecurityServerMetrics`:

 ```xml
 <SOAP-ENV:Envelope